 You can find more detailed instructions on server deployment at our newcomer’s tutorials.

 Once deployed, you’ll receive the root password for your new server by your chosen delivery method, email by default.
-You can also see the password at the notification area at your UpCloud control panel.
+You can also see the password in the notification area at your UpCloud Control Panel.
 Make note of your root password as well as your server IP address since you will need them to log in using SSH.

 You should also configure a domain name record to point to the public IP address of your Plesk server.
 This will allow you to get a head start on setting up your first website.
 This can generally be done at your domain registrars service.
 Read more about DNS and how to configure DNS records.

 Once your Cloud Server has finished deploying, log in via SSH using the root user and password.
 When logging in, you will be notified about the Plesk running on the server and how to get started.

 If you need help or want to learn more about Plesk, make sure to check out the Documentation and Help Portal for Plesk Obsidian.

 This server is powered by Plesk.
 Run the 'plesk login' command and log in by browsing either of the links received in the output.
 Use the 'plesk' command to manage the server.
 Run 'plesk help' for more info.

 Run the following command as suggested to generate a login link to your Plesk control panel.

 Then open one of the two links pointing to your Plesk control panel in your web browser.

 Use your root user and password to sign in the first time.